Be part of the important role of volunteering for mental health

 Mind is the mental health charity for all.
 They have a range of volunteering opportunities available from facilitating music & art groups, to helping out in one of your local Mind shops.

-Are you interested in becoming a counselor and looking for some volunteering experience?
-Place 2 be offers volunteer placements for counselor's.
+Are you studying to become a counsellor and looking for some volunteering experience?
+Place2Be offers school-based placements for counsellors wanting to work with children and young people.

 Contact is a coalition of military mental health organisations.
 There are lots of volunteer opportunities available within these organisations to help raise awareness of military mental health.